 The following questions are some of the most commonly asked in family law.
 We understand that you may be worried about the future and may feel uninformed about the child custody process.
 At the Law Office of Diane Martin-Grande, we want to give you the comfort and the answers you need.
-Call our firm today to request a free consultation and discuss your unique case in detail.
+Call our firm today to request a consultation and discuss your unique case in detail.

 Who will get custody of our child?